Become a College Counselor – Education & Licensure Guide

 - Three semester- hours (or five quarter-hours) of supervised school field experience and an additional 120 hours of direct supervision

 The supervised hour requirements vary by state.
 All require a master’s degree, experiential hours, and a period of supervision.
 North Carolina State University, for example, offers an online master of education in college counseling and student development that prepares students for working in higher education counseling and advising positions.
-The program takes two-and-a-half to three years to complete, and students are eligible to take North Carolina state licensing exams in their field during the final semester of the program.
-Students complete a 600-hour supervised internship during the final year of study.
+The program takes two and a half to three years to complete, and students are eligible to take North Carolina state licensing exams in their field during the final semester of the program.
+Students complete a 600-hour supervised internship during the last year of study.

 Most high-quality education-related programs are certified by CACREP, the highest level of accreditation for counselor education.
 This organization accredits programs in which students complete supervised counseling practicums of a minimum of 100 clock hours over a full academic term that is a minimum of ten weeks.

 Practicum students must complete at least 40 clock hours of direct client work that develops their counseling skills.
 Supervisors must interact with the students weekly at a minimum of one hour per week.
 Additionally, practicum students must join in 1.5 hours of group supervision weekly.
-During an internship, students must complete 600 clock hours of supervised work with clients within their specialty area.
+Students must complete 600 clock hours of supervised work with clients within their specialty area during an internship.
 Internship students complete at least 240 clock hours of direct service.
 During the internship, students must again undergo weekly interaction with supervisors and their groups.

 Licensure and Certification for College Counselors

 Different states confer different titles on licensed counselors.
 Most college counselors have a general counseling degree and have then undertaken a specialization for working in schools.
 The most common title for a college counselor would be a Licensed Professional Counselor (LPC).
-Each title is issued by each state’s regulatory board and state licensure application processes vary.
+Each state’s regulatory board issues each title, and state licensure application processes vary.

-There is a distinct difference between counselors pursuing a school or guidance counselor credential for Pre-K through 12 schools, and an individual pursuing a college counselor career.
+There is a distinct difference between counselors pursuing a school or guidance counselor credential for pre-K through 12 schools and an individual following a college counselor career.
 There is also a difference between seeking employment with a state school versus a private or online school.

 Check out the varying state requirements on the main school counselor career page.